FirelyTeam/firely-docs/forge/forgeInstall.rst

 #.
 Download the `Forge <https://simplifier.net/forge/download>`_ setup package from Simplifier.

-   Move ``setup.exe`` to your ``Applications`` folder and rename to ``Forge-R4.exe`` (or ``Forge-STU3.exe``, depending on your version).
+   Move ``setup.exe`` to your ``/Applications`` folder and rename to ``Forge-R4.exe`` (or ``Forge-STU3.exe``, depending on your version).
    Then execute the downloaded file to install the application: ::

-	WINEPREFIX="$HOME/.forge" WINEARCH=win32 wine Forge-R4.exe
+	WINEPREFIX="$HOME/.forge" WINEARCH=win32 wine /Applications/Forge-R4.exe

+   If wine complains that it cannot find the exe-file check if the ``Forge-R4.exe`` file is indeed in the ``/Applications`` folder.

    The ClickOnce installer will erronously say that .NET 4.7.2 isn't installed, when it is (4.8 is a superset).
-Hit 'Install' - it'll think about installing it for a moment, then realise that it doesn't need to and proceed to launc Forge.
+Hit 'Install' - it'll think about installing it for a moment, then realise that it doesn't need to and proceed to launch Forge.

 #.
 Ready!

    To run Forge again in the future, rerun the last command in the terminal: ::

-	WINEPREFIX="$HOME/.forge" WINEARCH=win32 wine Forge-R4.exe
+	WINEPREFIX="$HOME/.forge" WINEARCH=win32 wine /Applications/Forge-R4.exe

+   It might still think on each startup that .NET needs to be installed again.
+Just click through and it will realise it is already there and continue to open Forge.

 Known issues
 ~~~~~~~~~~~~